System identification for passive linear quantum systems: Methods for system matrices identification

-To describe the general case, we assume that the $m\times n$ matrix $C$ is of rank $m$; roughly speaking, this means that all the injected input fields couple with the system.
-Furthermore, we assume $m\leq n$; in this case, without loss of generality, $C$ can be expressed as

-with $\tilde{C}$ a $m\times m$ full rank complex matrix.
+To describe the general case, we assume that the $m\times n$ matrix $C$ is of rank $m$, meaning that all the injected input fields couple with the system.
+Furthermore, we assume $m\leq n$; in this case, without loss of generality, $C$ can be expressed as $C=(\tilde{C}, 0)$, with $\tilde{C}$ a $m\times m$ full rank complex matrix.
 Correspondingly, we represent $\Omega$ as in the same form \eqref{def of Omega}, in which case $\Omega_{11}$ is a $m\times m$ Hermitian matrix.
 Then, as in the previous case we have

 This means that $\tilde{C}$ can be represented in terms of a known strictly positive matrix $\tilde{C}_0$ and an arbitrary unitary matrix $\tilde{U}$ as $\tilde{C}=\tilde{C}_0 \tilde{U}$.
 Moreover,

 which means that $\Omega_{11}$ can be determined up to the unitary rotation by $\tilde{U}$.
 Now, we are given